 Life income gifts serve a dual purpose: the gift provides future support for Duke while also providing a charitable income tax deduction and payments to you and/or your loved ones.
 Payments can be fixed, variable or deferred depending on your needs and preferences.

 These gift vehicles can provide income benefits comparable to — or in some cases exceeding — those that might be earned in non-charitable vehicles.
 Many donors establish life income gifts with assets that are producing a small amount of income, such as cash or appreciated stocks that do not earn dividends.

-Duke offers four basic types of life income gifts that will provide income to you or a loved one:
+Duke offers three basic types of life income gifts that will provide income to you or a loved one:

 - Charitable gift annuity provides a fixed income for life in exchange for a gift of cash or stock of $10,000 or more.

 - Charitable remainder unitrust is a trust that pays you and/or other recipients an income for life or designated years for a gift of $100,000 or more, and ultimately benefits your designated purpose at Duke.